ashokmhrj/contact-map_details/README.md

 Paste shortcode "[showContact]" in your post or page to get contact details.

 Paste shortcode "[goMap]" in your post or page to get map.
+Or use widget